rhit-netsos/netsec-public/docs/concepts/reverse_shell.md

 ## Kill the program

-You can now kill the running program using `C-c` on the terminal it is running into.
+You can now kill the running program using `C-c` (control + c) on the terminal it is running in.

 # Experiment 2: Redirection